The characterization of Weihrauch reducibility in systems containing E-PA$^{\omega}$ + QF-AC$^{0,0}$

 Naturally, one wants to compare the strength of different problems.
 A fruitful approach is the following: Let $P$ and $Q$ be two problems.
 If we can map any instance $x$ of $Q$ to an instance $f(x)$ of $P$, and any solution $y$ of $f(x)$ to a solution $g(x, y)$ of $x$, then $Q$ \emph{reduces} to $P$.

-In the late 1980s, \name{Klaus Weihrauch} defined this notion of reducibility in two technical reports (cf. \cite[p.~5]{Weihrauch} and \cite[p.~5]{Weihrauch2}) where the mappings $f$ and $g$ are required to be continuous and problems are defined on Baire space.
-The modern formulation of \emph{Weihrauch reducibility} (cf. Definition 2.1 in \cite[p.~147]{weihrauchDegrees}), which was originally called \emph{computable reducibility}, uses \emph{computable} mappings $f$ and $g$, and allows the problems to be defined on so-called \emph{represented spaces} instead of only Baire space.The Weihrauch reduction from $Q$ to $P$ expresses that we need exactly one instance of $P$ to solve $Q$.
+In the late 1980s, Klaus Weihrauch defined this notion of reducibility in two technical reports (cf. \cite[p.~5]{Weihrauch} and \cite[p.~5]{Weihrauch2}) where the mappings $f$ and $g$ are required to be continuous and problems are defined on Baire space.
+The modern formulation of \emph{Weihrauch reducibility} (cf. Definition 2.1 in \cite[p.~147]{weihrauchDegrees}), which was originally called \emph{computable reducibility}, uses \emph{computable} mappings $f$ and $g$, extending reductions to problems on more general, so-called \emph{represented} spaces.
+The Weihrauch reduction from $Q$ to $P$ expresses that we need exactly one instance of $P$ to solve $Q$.

 The proposed goal is to find a characterization of Weihrauch reducibility that is of the form

 where $A(x)$ and $C(u)$ are predicates expressing that $x$ and $u$ are instances of $Q$ and $P$, respectively.
 Moreover, $B(x, y)$ and $D(u, v)$ hold if and only if $y$ is a solution for $x$ and $v$ is a solution for $u$, respectively.